Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ### 1950s

-The crucial IT decade ever - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and scientists elaborated impressive HMIs with high-level languages.
+The crucial IT decade ever - an energized rack of metals, glass, and vacuum could replace hives of handmade calculations, and avid scientists elaborated impressive HMIs with high-level languages.

 The leap in both hardware and software could surpass sci-fi fantasies.
 And there were two letters that made folks think that processors will soon be peers of human brains.